MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ![Instance](media/conversationalai-tooling/instance.png)

 Unlike the other types of annotations, users cannot create a new instance with the tool; only existing previous instances.
-For example, adding a new name of an employee entity must be done upstream at the data ingestion stage, not at the Sasho tooling level.
+For example, adding a new name of an employee entity must happen upstream at the data ingestion stage, not at the Sasho tooling level.

 ### Relationship